Unleash

 Feature flags with rolling deployments

-What are the pros and cons of rolling deployment?
+What are the differences between canary deployment and blue-green deployment?

 Share this article